GMLC-1-4-2/battery_interface/README.md

     - Add/edit/delete files in your workspace
 - Commit and push your edits from your local computer up to jeff/battery_interface on github.
 - On Github, send a “pull request” to get your latest jeff/battery_interface changes incorporated into the main GMLC-1-4-2/battery_interface repository.

+Notes: If you just want to get the code and test it, then use "clone" the GMLC-1-4-2 repository instead of "fork".

 ## Setup Work Environment
 - Install Python3.5 or higher